gattigli/mesoderm_diff/README.md

 - _IF4_threshold_loop.py_

 The pipeline for the analysis of the scRNAseq analysis follows the order:
- - _scRNAseq_QC_merg_norm.ipynb_: here I performed quality control, then I merged and normalized the datasets
+ - _scRNAseq_QC_merg_norm.ipynb_: here I performed quality control of the single datasets, which were then merged and normalized
- - _scRNAseq_leidenclustering.ipynb_: here I analysed the dataset, clustering the dataset, and checking the expression levels of differentiation markers and signaling proteins/receptors
+ - _scRNAseq_leidenclustering.ipynb_: here I analysed the merged dataset.
+I then clustered the dataset and analysed the expression levels of differentiation markers and signaling proteins/receptors
  - The integration of my dataset with fully annotated embryo datasets was conducted in _scRNAseq_integration_pijuan_sala.ipynb_ (using the dataset in Pijuan-Sala et al. 2019) and _scRNAseq_integration_grosswendt.ipynb_ (using the dataset in Grosswendt et al. 2020).